How Does Bankruptcy Affect Your Mortgage?

-Before we get into specifics around guidelines, it’s also worth noting in general that a bankruptcy of any kind has a major negative impact on your credit.
+Before diving into specifics around guidelines, it’s also worth noting in general that a bankruptcy of any kind has a major negative impact on your credit.
 It’s not impossible to move forward and get a mortgage down the line, but you may have some recovery to do.
 A secured credit card or credit builder loan can help.
-Check out this post on buying a house with bad credit.
+Discover the keys to buying a house with bad credit.

 How Long Do I Have To Wait After Chapter 7 To Get A New Mortgage?

-Most reputable lenders, including Quicken Loans®, will not consider you for financing until 2 years after the Chapter 7 bankruptcy has been discharged.
+Most reputable lenders, including Rocket Mortgage®, won’t consider you for financing until 2 years after the Chapter 7 bankruptcy has been discharged.
 If you find a lender who will consider you prior to 2 years, make sure you are fully aware of all the terms and conditions included in your mortgage.
 Scrutinize the details and look at all the costs to ensure you’re not being scammed.

 It’s important to note that your options for a mortgage will be limited after a Chapter 7 bankruptcy.
 FHA and VA loans require a 2-year waiting period prior to application after the bankruptcy has been discharged or dismissed.
-If you’re getting conventional or jumbo loan, you have to wait 7 years after discharge or dismissal before applying.
+If you’re getting a conventional loan, you have to wait 4 years after discharge or dismissal before applying.
 Our Jumbo Smart loans have a 7-year waiting period following discharge or dismissal.

 How Long Do I Have To Wait After Chapter 13 To Get A New Mortgage?

-If you're looking to apply for a conventional loan, it matters whether your bankruptcy was discharged or dismissed.
-In the event of a Chapter 13 discharge, the discharge date has to be more than 2 years prior to the date credit is pulled and more than 4 years since the filing.
+If you’re looking to apply for a conventional loan, it matters whether your bankruptcy was discharged or dismissed.
+In the event of a Chapter 13 discharge, the discharge date must be at least 2 years prior to the date credit is pulled and a minimum of 4 years since the filing.

-If the bankruptcy was dismissed, there’s a 4-year waiting period until credit can be pulled for a new conventional mortgage.
+If the bankruptcy was dismissed, there’s a 4-year waiting period until you can have your credit pulled for a new conventional mortgage.